McShelby/hugo-theme-relearn/exampleSite/content/configuration/content/titles/index.en.md

 ## Breadcrumbs

+Learn how to turn off the breadcrumbs completely and further [configure the topbar](configuration/appearance/topbar).

 {{% badge style="cyan" icon="gears" title=" " %}}Option{{% /badge %}} Set `disableRootBreadcrumb=true` to remove the root breadcrumb which often feels redundant.
 This will also apply to the breadcrumbs of the search results and taxonomy pages.

 {{% badge style="cyan" icon="gears" title=" " %}}Option{{% /badge %}} You can override the default breadcrumb separator by using `breadcrumbSeparator='/'`.
 This separator will also be used in the breadcrumbs of the search results and taxonomy pages.